 We need to get the right day because we only make one collection per year from any one population.
 If possible we ask that the land owner to monitor the progress of the plants in the populations that we have identified.
 Plant monitoring involves keeping an eye on the progress of the population of plants – when you’re out walking anyway is perfect.

 And the good news is; warm, dry, sunny days are best.
 We monitor to see when the majority of the seeds are at the point of natural dispersal.
-The seeds in the big banner picture above are at their point of natural dispersal.

 Making the collection